Sixty-four organizations across New York state have received 67 grants totaling $392,500, The New York Bar Foundation announced today.

 “The collective impact of the Foundation’s donors complements the efforts of local organizations by providing representation of underserved, vulnerable people in need, and support for legal education that might otherwise not be available,”said Lucia B. Whisenand, chair of The Foundation’s Grant Committee.

-Third Judicial District (Albany, Columbia, Greene, Rensselaer, Schoharie, Sullivan, Ulster counties): Association of New York State Youth Courts; Bethlehem Youth Court; Capital District Women's Bar Association Immigration Legal Network; Legal Aid Society of Northeastern New York; New York State Bar Association Committee on Courts of Appellate Jurisdiction; New York State Bar Association Law, Youth & Citizenship Program; New York State Defenders Association; and Prisoners’ Legal Services of New York.
+(Albany, Columbia, Greene, Rensselaer, Schoharie, Sullivan, Ulster counties): Association of New York State Youth Courts; Bethlehem Youth Court; Capital District Women's Bar Association Immigration Legal Network; Legal Aid Society of Northeastern New York; New York State Bar Association Committee on Courts of Appellate Jurisdiction; New York State Bar Association Law, Youth & Citizenship Program; New York State Defenders Association; and Prisoners’ Legal Services of New York.
+Fourth Judicial District

-Fourth Judicial District (Clinton, Essex, Franklin, Fulton, Hamilton, Montgomery, St. Lawrence, Saratoga, Schenectady, Warren, Washington counties): Council for the Prevention of Alcohol and Substance Abuse.
+(Clinton, Essex, Franklin, Fulton, Hamilton, Montgomery, St. Lawrence, Saratoga, Schenectady, Warren, Washington counties): Council for the Prevention of Alcohol and Substance Abuse.
+Seventh Judicial District

-Ninth Judicial District (Dutchess, Orange, Putnam, Rockland, Westchester counties): Legal Services of the Hudson Valley; My Sisters' Place; and Pace Women's Justice Center.
+(Dutchess, Orange, Putnam, Rockland, Westchester counties): Legal Services of the Hudson Valley; My Sisters' Place; and Pace Women's Justice Center.
+Tenth Judicial District

-Tenth Judicial District (Nassau, Suffolk counties): Bellport Area Community Action Committee; Catholic Charities Community Services; and Mercy Haven.
+(Nassau, Suffolk counties): Bellport Area Community Action Committee; Catholic Charities Community Services; and Mercy Haven.
+Eleventh Judicial District

-Eleventh Judicial District (Queens County): Catholic Migration Services; Queens Volunteer Lawyers Project; and St. John's University.
+(Queens County): Catholic Migration Services; Queens Volunteer Lawyers Project; and St. John's University.
+Twelfth Judicial District

-Twelfth Judicial District (Bronx County): Bronx Defenders; Sauti Yetu Center for African Women and Families; Start Small, Think Big; and Thurgood Marshall Junior Mock Trial Program.
+(Bronx County): Bronx Defenders; Sauti Yetu Center for African Women and Families; Start Small, Think Big; and Thurgood Marshall Junior Mock Trial Program.
+Thirteenth Judicial District

 To learn more about The New York Bar Foundation and how you can support its charitable programs, go to www.tnybf.org, phone 518/487-5651 or email [email protected]